Vegetarian Society UK definition + EPIC-Oxford cohort framing

 Why do some people choose pescatarian over vegetarian?

 Sources cited.
-Vegetarian Society UK definition; Tong TY et al. Risks of ischaemic heart disease and stroke in meat eaters, fish eaters, and vegetarians over 18 years of follow-up: results from the prospective EPIC-Oxford study, BMJ 2019; 366: l4897; Orlich MJ et al. Vegetarian dietary patterns and mortality in Adventist Health Study 2, JAMA Intern Med 2013; 173: 1230-1238; Poore J, Nemecek T. Reducing food's environmental impacts through producers and consumers, Science 2018; 360: 987-992; Marine Conservation Society UK Good Fish Guide; Monterey Bay Aquarium Seafood Watch; UK FSA fish and shellfish advice for pregnant women; US FDA Advice About Eating Fish 2021 update.
-All values as of May 2026.
+Vegetarian Society UK definition; Tong TY et al. Risks of ischaemic heart disease and stroke in meat eaters, fish eaters, and vegetarians over 18 years of follow-up: results from the prospective EPIC-Oxford study, BMJ 2019; 366: l4897; Orlich MJ et al. Vegetarian dietary patterns and mortality in Adventist Health Study 2, JAMA Intern Med 2013; 173: 1230-1238; Poore J, Nemecek T. Reducing food's environmental impacts through producers and consumers, Science 2018; 360: 987-992; Marine Conservation Society UK Good Fish Guide; Monterey Bay Aquarium Seafood Watch; UK FSA fish and shellfish advice for pregnant women; US FDA Advice About Eating Fish 2021 update; Merriam-Webster (first known use of pescatarian, 1993) and Oxford English Dictionary (earliest evidence 1991) for the word history.
+Word history and EPIC-Oxford figures verified August 2026; fish sustainability and mercury snapshots as of May 2026.